mixxxdj/website/content/pages/download.md

       - slug: ubuntu
         os: Ubuntu 16.04 "Xenial Xerus" or later
         text: |
+          We provide a [PPA on Launchpad](https://launchpad.net/~mixxx/+archive/mixxx) to make installing install the latest stable version of Mixxx as easy as possible.
           Open a terminal, and enter:

-              sudo add-apt-repository ppa:mixxx/mixxx
+              $ sudo add-apt-repository ppa:mixxx/mixxx
-              sudo apt update
+              $ sudo apt update
-              sudo apt install mixxx
+              $ sudo apt install mixxx

-          This will install the latest version of Mixxx from the [PPA on Launchpad](https://launchpad.net/~mixxx/+archive/mixxx).

           Using the PPA ensures that new package versions will be installed automatically with `apt`.
 Otherwise, you can download individual packages and install them manually.
         note: |